gohai/p5.webserial/README.md

 ```
 if (port.opened()) {
-  // the port is open and can be read and written to
+  // the port is indeed open
 }
 ```